What do we mean by a great Software Testing Team?

 “Don’t tell people how to do things, tell them what to do and let them surprise you with their results.” – George Patton

 There are plenty of things to be considered while building a successful team.
-The key words – Unity, Trust, Respect for others opinion and acting without fear are ingredients for the great test team and in general for any successful team.
+Key terms like Unity, Trust, Respect for others opinion and acting without fear are the ingredients for a great test team and in general for any successful team.

 What do you think from your experience?
 What are your characteristics for building a successful QA team?

-About the author: Sharath R. Bhat is a Software Test Engineer at Torry Harris Business Solutions, Bangalore and has more than three years experience in Software Testing.
-An ISEB/ISTQB Certified Test Engineer and worked in Telecom, Finance and Healthcare domains.
+About the Author: Sharath R. Bhat is a Software Test Engineer at Torry Harris Business Solutions, Bangalore with more than three years of experience in Software Testing.
+An ISEB/ISTQB Certified Test Engineer who has worked in Telecom, Finance and Healthcare domains.
 Areas of technical expertise include testing Web Applications, Client-Server, Data Warehousing and Middleware applications built using “Kabira”.

-Great Software Testing articles in your inbox!
+Great Software Testing articles are on their way to your inbox!
 Just click here to get the articles via email.